lordisrael/lordisrael/README.md

 ### Hi there 👋

 I am Joseph Israel, currently working as a Software Engineer.
-I have a deep love for coding and a strong desire to contribute to the world of technology.
-I am a Back end developer(node JS) and love writing clean, efficient and maintainable code.
+I have a deep love for coding and a strong desire to contribute to the world .
+I am a Backend developer(Node JS) and love writing clean, efficient and maintainable code.
 Find out more about me & feel free to connect with me here:

 [![Linkedin Badge](https://img.shields.io/badge/-Lordisrael-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/joseph-israel-6a1000164/)](https://www.linkedin.com/in/joseph-israel-6a1000164/)